maleksandar/fourier_descriptors/README.md

 - Module for calculating the GFD (generic Fourirer descriptor)
 - Web server that enebles the simple demonstration of the search

+## Live demo
+You can see live demo of the app deployed on heroku on: [fgd-image-search demo](https://fgd-image-search.herokuapp.com/)

 ## Solution
 ### Simplification:
 The solution in the main module takes some assumptions: